fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

   ...
 ```

-The two options, or flags, in _-it_ make sure we can interact with the container.
+The two options, or flags, _-it_ make sure we can interact with the container.
 After the options, we defined that image to run is _ubuntu_.
 Then we have the command _bash_ to be executed inside the container when we start it.

 You can try other commands that the ubuntu image might be able to execute.
 As an example try _docker container run --rm ubuntu ls_.
 The _ls_ command will list all of the files in the directory and _--rm_ flag will remove the container after execution.
 Normally containers are not deleted automatically.